-The Grand Cherokee has always been a good off-road option for buyers looking at getting their tires dirty, and for 2016 it’s only gotten better as it’s evolution has progressed into a fantastic people-carrier with significant off-road underpinnings.
+The Grand Cherokee has always been a good off-road option for buyers looking at getting their tires dirty, and for 2016 it has only gotten better as its evolution has progressed into a fantastic people-carrier with significant off-road underpinnings.

 2016 Land Rover Range Rover & Sport – $64,950